Six Hundred Sixty Six Bottles of Blood on the Wall: Happy Halloween! Part 2: The Bloodshed

 He watched Marcus and Steve each purchase two tickets, and walk into his playground.
 He checked his watch.
 10:06 exactly.
 They should arrive around 11.
-Just as this thought crossed his mind, he jumped out from a little alcove by the final window and scared the shit out of another satisfied customer.
+Just as this thought crossed his mind, he jumped out from a little alcove by the final window and scared the hell out of another satisfied customer.
 He had been scaring people for a couple years now, but for some reason this one felt more real and significant than ever before.
-He was fucking ready.
+He was ready.

 Amanda held Marcus’s hand with a vice grip as they entered the first of the four floor onslaught.
 As the four walked through the dimly lit haunted prison, some inmates stared holes right through them, while others realistically pretended to cut themselves as rivers of blood flowed from their arms and necks.